ayushgupta9198/Real-time-face-animation/README.md

-The Project is real time application in opencv using first order model
+The Project is real time application in opencv using first order model where you can do all animation stuff with your face including your reference image(as per your interest)

 # Steps